Thesis, MBA reports, JAP, capstones:

 The Graduate Writing Center can help.
 Sign up for one-to-one coaching and workshops such as Mark My Words (proofreading skills), Building Better Sentences, and Paraphrasing and Quoting Like a Pro.
 A writing coach can review your work and help you express your ideas clearly, powerfully, and concisely.
 Visit the Graduate Writing Center to make an appointment.
 See synopses of past thesis work.

-All unrestricted drafts are checked for originality via Turnitin.
+All unrestricted drafts are checked for originality via iThenticate.
 Results are provided to students and their advisors, providing ample time to correct potential plagiarism concerns before the Final Draft is submitted.
 The Graduate Writing Center can help students improve citation and paraphrasing if such issues were identified.
-Potential plagiarism identified after the Thesis Release Form has been submitted with a Final Review request will be forwarded to the Dean of Students Office.
+Potential plagiarism identified after the Thesis Release and Approval Form (TRAF) has been routed for departmental approvals and a Final Review request has been made will be forwarded to the Dean of Students Office.
 Questions?
 Get answers here.